Organizing ideas in mind maps

 - messages (bookmarking a message is an act of organization)

-To organize things, we use ideas such as "social clothes", "Biological Sciences", "Music", "Videos".
+To organize things, we use ideas such as "dress clothes", "Biological Sciences", "Music", "Videos".
 A book will have parts, chapters and sections as elements of organization, each with its own name.
 A newspaper will have notebooks and sections, also with their names.

 Each of these ideas that represents the whole is called an organizing idea.
 When you refer to "my clothes", "my shirts", my messages", you are using an organizing idea, you are dealing with concrete things as a whole.